 The scores you receive are scaled scores that depend upon the number of questions that you have been able to answer correctly.
 You will receive your results in the form of an individual student label.
 This label will display a ‘Pass’ or a ‘Fail’ in front of the subject area tests taken by you depending upon whether you have been able to achieve the passing scores or not.
 The responsibility of handing over the student label to you rests with your local school.
 Two copies of your student label are sent to your school by the state Department of Education after about 6 weeks from the test date.
 One of the copies will be handed over to you by your school and the other copy will be placed on your cumulative folder.

 One Last Word!

 Do not forget that you will have to take other standardized tests towards the end of your high school career to meet the requirements for admissions to professional courses and colleges.
-At that point in time, you will be facing a time crunch and you will not be able to prepare for the AHSGE in a relaxed manner.
-As a result, preparation for taking the AHSGE will become more of a burden.
-Keeping in mind that earning a high school diploma is the first step that one has to take for a rewarding career, prepare for the AHSGE well and leave no stone unturned in your quest to earn your high school diploma from the state of Alabama!
+At that point in time, you will be facing a time crunch and you will not be able to prepare for the test in a relaxed manner.
+As a result, preparation for taking this exam will become more of a burden.
+Keeping in mind that earning a high school diploma is the first step that one has to take for a rewarding career, prepare for the exam well and leave no stone unturned in your quest to earn your high school diploma from the state of Alabama!

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for

 No permission is required to link any of the web page with educational information available in this web site from your web site or web page